adityadas8888/k-means/README.md

 # K-Means
 <i>This program was part of an assignment for CSE 5334( Data Mining) at University of Texas at Arlington</i>
+Give a star if using this code :)
 <br><b>Function execution :</b>

 1. The 2D Gaussian multivariate was generated using ​ np.random.multivariate_normal(mean1,